lmcfrha/MyBroker/MyBroker/README.md

 - GET /login: renders login view<br>
 - GET /register: renders register view<br>
 - GET /admin: renders admin/adminconsole after verifying the user in the session is <em>admin</em>.<br>
+- GET __/admin/profiles__: returns the list of profiles (need to be admin) so the admin console can display in a table.</br>
-- POST __/admin__: called when a (new) profile is Saved.
+- POST __/admin/profile__: called when a (new) profile is Saved.
 Updates the DB: Tickers, Profiles.
 Add new tickers to ticker feed.
 Save the new profile in the profile table.<br>
 - POST __/register__: reads the posted data when creating a user and calculates hash with  createUser invoked to set the hash function callback which will save the new user to the DB<br>
 - POST __/login__: uses calls authenticate function to check the password and store in the session the user and the success message if authentication succeeds or err message if authentication fails.Then it redirects to 'back' (an alias for req.get('Referrer'))<br>
 - GET __/feed/tickers__: this is where client initiates the event stream.
 Stream sends periodically (every ${config_financeapi.refresh} sec), the <em>quotesTape</em> Json object (refers to Adapter module to see how quotesTape is build).